telerik/ajax-docs/controls/captcha/functionality/caching-provider.md

 # Caching Provider

-Since the Q2 2013 SP1 release of Telerik UI for ASP.NET AJAX, the RadCaptcha makes it possible to create a custom caching provider that allows specifying a storage for the captcha code different than the cache and the session.
+Since the Q2 2013 SP1 release of Telerik® UI for ASP.NET Ajax, the RadCaptcha makes it possible to create a custom caching provider that allows specifying a storage for the captcha code different than the cache and the session.

 The following example demonstrates how to utilize a MS SQL database for this purpose: